GoogleCloudPlatform/kubectl-ai/README.md

 kubectl-ai --custom-tools-config=YOUR_CONFIG
 ```

-You can include multiple tools in a single configuration file, or a single tool in multiple configuration files.
+You can include multiple tools in a single configuration file, or a directory with multiple configuration files, each dedicated to a single or multiple tools.
 Define your custom tools using the following schema:

 ```yaml